Aider-AI/aider/docs/benchmarks.md

 This is an end-to-end assessment of not just how well GPT can write code, but also how well it can *edit existing code* and
-*package up these code changes* so that aider can save the edits to the local source files.
+*package up those code changes* so that aider can save the edits to the local source files.

-I ran the code editing benchmark on almost all the ChatGPT models, using a variety of edit formats.
+I ran this code editing benchmark on almost all the ChatGPT models, using a variety of edit formats.
 This produced some interesting results: